 The Youtube channel for the supplement company contains several short videos from women who say the supplement has improved their bone density.
 Here's some of the videos where women share their bone density results:

 Notice that in the videos, women provide their full names.
 They are real people.
-I performed online searches for several of the names and the people did show up, indicating they are real people who have been active on the internet.
+I performed online searches for several of the names, and the people showed up, indicating they were real people who had been active on the internet.

 When this review was updated, there were over 2000 ratings on Amazon giving the supplement a 4.6 out of 5-star rating.
 While not everyone said it worked, but many have stated that it did.